-The \pm indicates that a photon can have different absolute speeds depending on whether it is moving in the positive $\hat{\mathbf{v}}$ direction or in the negative $\hat{\mathbf{v}}$ direction.
+The \pm indicates that a photon can have two different speeds for a given unit direction vector.
+In most places in the universe one speed is positive and the other is negative.
 For example, consider a laboratory on Earth.
-In order to maintain a constant speed in all directions inside the laboratory, a photon needs to move faster in the direction of Earth's rotation, and slower in the opposite direction.
+In order to maintain a constant speed in all directions relative to the laboratory, a photon moves faster in the direction of Earth's rotation, and slower in the opposite direction.